damianhakert/damianhakert.github.io/source/_posts/2016-02-10-gitlab-open-strategy.markdown

 Often users are left wondering and speculating why companies do certain things.
 We feel you have every right to know.
-From whom we partner with and the investment burden we take on, to the initiatives we support and the incentives we give our team:
+From what we prioritize and the investment burden we take on, to the initiatives we support and the incentives we give our team:
 All of these choices affect how GitLab operates and that, in turn, affects your experience as a user.